ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 https://learn.microsoft.com/en-us/azure/ai-services/speech-service/text-to-speech

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team is planning on making use of the Azure AI Speech service.
+Q-080: Your team is planning on making use of the Azure AI Speech service.
 Can you use the Speech service to transcribe audio streams into text?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Yes
 b.
 No

 Answer: a.
 Yes

-Overall explanation: You can do this with the Speech-to-Text service

-For more information on the Speech Service , one can visit the below URL
+Overall explanation: You can do this with the Speech-to-Text service For more information on the Speech Service , one can visit the below URL

 https://learn.microsoft.com/en-us/azure/ai-services/speech-service/speech-to-text

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team is planning on making use of the Azure Bot service.
+Q-081: Your team is planning on making use of the Azure Bot service.
 The Bot service is going to be used along with an ecommerce web site.
 Which of the following can be used along with the Bot service to determine the user’s intent?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Azure AI Language - Key phrase extraction
 b.
 Azure AI Language - Sentiment Analysis
 c.
 Azure AI Language - Language detection

 Answer: b.
 Azure AI Language - Sentiment Analysis

 Overall explanation: You can use the Azure AI Language - Sentiment Analysis service to determine the user’s intent.
 For more information on this service , one can visit the below URL

 https://learn.microsoft.com/en-us/azure/ai-services/language-service/sentiment-opinion-mining/overview?tabs=prebuilt
 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team is planning on making use of the Azure Bot service.
+Q-082: Your team is planning on making use of the Azure Bot service.
 The Bot service is going to be used along with an ecommerce web site.
 Can you also use Azure Bot service along with the Azure Cognitive service?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Yes
 b.
 No

 Answer: a.
 Yes

 Overall explanation: Yes, these services can be integrated together.

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team is planning on making use of the Azure Bot service.
+Q-083: Your team is planning on making use of the Azure Bot service.
 The Bot service is going to be used along with an ecommerce web site.
 Can you use the Azure Bot service to converse with customers that visit to the site?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Yes
 b.
 No

 Answer: a.
 Yes

 Overall explanation: Yes, you can use the Azure Bot service to converse with customers.

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team is planning on making use of the Azure AI Language - Question and Answer service.
+Q-084: Your team is planning on making use of the Azure AI Language - Question and Answer service.
 They want to populate the knowledge base.
 Can they use the chit-chat feature to add questions and answers to the knowledge-base?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Yes
 b.
 No

 Answer: a.
 Yes

 Overall explanation: Yes, this can also be done via the Azure AI Language - Question and Answer For more information on the option to add chit-chat one can visit the below URL